 - Short, quick and straight to the point

 This is a rule that should apply to all surveys.
 Why?
 Because long, complicated questionnaires discourage participation in the study.
 It is known that we want to get as much information as possible from the respondents, but we must ask the questions in such a way that the entire questionnaire seems short and simple.

 Because the most popular evaluation of an event is simply a short questionnaire sent to the participant’s email address immediately after the event ends.
 How long after?
 It depends.
-It is not worth sending the questionnaire as soon as the dust settles after q festival concert or the conference guests will go to the after party.
+It is not worth sending the questionnaire as soon as the dust settles after the festival concert or the conference guests will go to the after-party.
 Then they will not be able to rationally evaluate the event – its image will be full of emotions.
 Wait, preferably a maximum of a few days, but not longer.
-If you wait longer, you face the risk of the participant not being able to recall the details of the event.
+If you wait for longer, you face the risk of the participant not being able to recall the details of the event.
 Here are the examples of what a survey might look like: